PUVA Therapy (Photochemotherapy)

 Certain skin diseases are characterized by cells that are rapidly multiplying.
-Inhibiting this unrestrained multiplication can be useful in treating these diseases.
+Inhibiting this unrestrained proliferation can be useful in treating these diseases.
 So PUVA is a combination of an oral drug and subsequent ultraviolet light exposure.
-The treatment may affect certain blood cells and skin cells so that the skin disease improves.

 What diseases does PUVA therapy treat?